 *It is cost prohibitive for the festival to insure individual prints.
 Make sure you have your own insurance.

-*All submitted films MUST make their New England premiere at the Boston Film Festival to be included in competition.
+*All submitted feature films MUST make their New England premiere at the Boston Film Festival to be included in competition.
 Films ARE allowed to have screened in other regions within the United States and internationally (but not in New England prior to the Boston Film Festival).
-In addition, films cannot have been previously released in theaters or broadcast on television before the preceding the Boston Film Festival.
+In addition, films cannot have been previously released in theaters or broadcast on television and streaming platforms before the preceding the Boston Film Festival.